Ownercz/ansible-disk-partition/README.md

-# ansible-disk-partition
+# Disk partition role

-Disk partitioning for Centos with LVM.
+Currently deprecated and no longer in use or maintained.